Skin and beauty

 - iron tests (ferritin) to check for iron deficiency

-- sex hormone panel (e.g., free testosterone, prolactin, FSH, LH); total testosterone
+- sex hormone panel (e.g., free testosterone, prolactin, FSH, LH); total testosterone levels are usually normal

 - fasting insulin and glucose